ctu-mrs/mrs_core_examples/waypoint_flier/README.md

-# MRS ROS example
+# WaypointFlier ROS example

-This package was created as an example of how to write basic ROS nodelets.
+This package was created as an example of how to write ROS nodelets.
 The package is written in C++ and features custom MRS libraries and msgs.
-You can test the program in simulation (see our [simulation tutorial](https://ctu-mrs.github.io/docs/simulation/howto.html)).

 ## Functionality